-Other biomarkers which can help in establishing dementia diagnosis include apolipoprotein-E ε 4 allele, CSF-tau and β -amyloid for AD, CSF 14-3-3, neuron-specific enolase and electroencephalogram for Creutzfeld-Jakob disease.
+Other biomarkers which can help in establishing dementia diagnosis include apolipoprotein-E e4 allele, CSF-tau and b-amyloid for AD, CSF 14-3-3, neuron-specific enolase and electroencephalogram for Creutzfeld-Jakob disease.
 However, these are not performed routinely.

-Neuroimaging is useful in the differential diagnosis of dementia and are also necessary in the diagnostic criteria in AD and VD.
-This may be helpful in justification of aggressive management of vascular risk factors in those patients found to have cerebrovascular disease on neuroimaging.
-They are also useful in detection of very early dementia as the functional and structural brain changes takes place before clinical manifestation of cognitive deficits.
-They consist of either structural imaging techniques (computed tomography (CT) scan of head and magnetic resonance imaging (MRI)) or functional neuroimaging techniques (Positron emission tomography and single-photon emission tomography).
+Neuroimaging is useful in the differential diagnosis of dementia and also necessary in the diagnostic criteria in AD and VD.
+It is also useful in detection of very early dementia as the functional and structural brain changes takes place before clinical manifestation of cognitive deficits.
+It consists of either structural imaging techniques (computed tomography (CT) scan of head and magnetic resonance imaging (MRI)) or functional neuroimaging techniques (Positron emission tomography and single-photon emission tomography).
 Whether all patients with dementia require a structural imaging is an important clinical question, for which there is no consensus.
 The value of neuroimaging is the identification of cerebral infarcts and clinically important surgical brain lesions (SBLs) such as subdural haematomas, cerebral tumors and normal pressure hydrocephalus.
 The Canadian Consensus Conference on the Assessment of Dementia (CCCAD) has outlined the criteria for undertaking a CT scan, only if certain conditions are met (Table 4).
 We also believe that the functional stage of the dementia is also relevant and important, over and above the duration of cognitive symptoms.
 In a patient with advanced dementia of long duration (>2 years), we believe that a brain scan is not warranted to detect potentially reversible SBLs.
-However, if the patient's dementia is still mild and moderate (even after 2 years),